22 for 30

 "22 for 30" is the seventeenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 613th episode of the series overall.
+The episode was directed by Chris Clements and written by Joel H. Cohen.
 It aired in the United States on Fox on March 12, 2017.

 In a parody of 30 for 30, Bart goes from delinquent with detention to the star basketball player at Springfield Elementary.
 Lisa covers Bart's success for the school paper, and Homer becomes the team's coach.
 Things go awry when Bart gets involved with the mafia.
+Earl Mann guest starred as the narrator.
+Basketball player Stephen Curry appeared as himself.
+The episode received positive reviews.

 Plot

 The story is done as a documentary about the rise and the fall of Bart Simpson's career on the Springfield Elementary School basketball team.
 It all started with a joke that got him in the longest detention in history, where he started shooting baskets in the detention room wastebasket.
 Bart became a starter and then a star, reveling in his abilities while also letting his success go to his head.
 Homer Simpson became the coach of the team, and Bart started disrespecting Homer, leading to ugly clashes between them.
 Fat Tony noticed this and came up with a plan to enrich both himself and Bart via Bart's unwitting point shaving practices (the mobsters would tell Bart how much they wanted the SES team to win by, and Bart didn't know this was based on a betting line that the mob would then cover and make a lot of cash from).

 At the City Champions Final Four, Bart won the game after Homer choked him.
 However, Bart found out how much money Fat Tony was making, meaning that Fat Tony wanted him to lose the finals.
 The town hated him for that.

 In the game, Milhouse (who was Fat Tony's other point shaving asset) tried to keep Bart from hitting the game-winning shot but failed.
 Lisa then used her journalism skills to get Fat Tony to back off his plan to murder Bart.
 When the mob boss was Bart's age, he was an incompetent player for the only city league team where he could play for: an all-girls' team.

 Homer and Marge then tell the documentary crew that Bart's heyday didn't last much longer, as the minute he moved up to a league he was overshadowed by a tall kid on the court.
 The status of Lisa and Milhouse is outlined (along with a cameo by Stephen Curry), and the narrator of the story reveals himself to be Nelson's dad, Eddie Muntz, who gives Nelson sleeves for his vest and stays long enough just for a picture of the family to be taken before he disappears again.